dansabadas/build-own-angularjs/README.md

 3. http://benmccormick.org/2014/11/12/underscore-vs-lodash/
 4.

-arrived at Chapter 8 Filters - Negated Filtering With Strings pg 318
+arrived at Chapter 9 Expressions And Watches